PEKKAGOLEM/Final-Project-On-Lego/README.md

 # Final Project On Lego
-Sales of Lego sets based on movie releases
+Number of LEGO sets released based on movie releases during that year

 ## Project overview
-This project will be looking at the sales of different Lego sets based on the movies that came out recently during that time.
-For example, this project will be seeing the prices of *The Lego Movie* sets after the *The Lego Movie* released, or the sales of *Marvel Superheroes* sets after *Avengers: Infinity War* came out.
+This project will be looking at the number of LEGO sets released based on specific movie releases from certain years.
+For example, it would find the number of *Marvel Superheroes* sets after movie releases of a certain year.

 ## Used datasets
 All of the datasets from this project comes from different datasets that people created in a data-science website called **Kaggle.com**.